 Getting To and From Maras and Moray

 It is really easy and cheap to get to the town of Maras.
 From Cusco, take a combi from calle Pavitos heading to Urubamba or Ollantaytambo and hop off at Maras.
 Clarify with the driver that the bus is passing by way of Chinchero.
 It costs around S/.
 7 to S/.10 to get there.
-Right off the main road passing Maras, there are several taxis waiting.
+Right off the main road passing Maras, there are generally several taxis waiting.
 Talk with the drivers and tell them you want to visit both Moray and the Salineras de Maras.
+You should brush up on your Spanish a bit for this.

 Agree on a price and how much time you will spend at each site before hopping in a cab.
 It should cost around S/.15 to S/.20 per person.
 We recommend not paying until the end.
 From here, the driver will head to Moray, then Maras before dropping you back in the same place you started.
 There, you can wait on the side of the main road for a combi or bus heading back to Cusco.

 If you are up for it and have the time, you can also walk from Maras to both sites or take a taxi to just one of the sites and walk some of the distances between.
 From Maras to Moray, it’s about 5.5 kilometers (3.5 miles) and will take about an hour and a quarter to walk.
 The hiking time from Moray to the salt mines is about two hours and covers 3.5 kilometers (just over two miles).
 The total walk from Maras to both sites and back is 18 kilometers (11 miles) and takes around four hours (not including the time you spend at each spot).

 The Terraces of Moray